yeahdongcn/RSBarcodes/README.md

 RSBarcodes
 ==========

-Metadata scanning capabilities have been introduced with iOS7.
+RSBarcodes allows you to scan 1D and 2D barcodes using metadata scanning capabilities introduced with iOS7 and generate the same set of barcode images for app displaying or sharing.

 Current status
 ------------

 ###Code scanner:
-    Multiple corners and border rectangles display view -- WIP
+    Multiple corners and border rectangles display view -- WIP Manually changing focus point -- WIP

 ###Code generators:
     "org.gs1.UPC-E", -- Done